Legal Blog

 Once again, NVAR already has this disclosure in all brokerage representation agreements.
 Continue informing your clients that commissions are fully negotiable, and if you want to use the disclaimer in your advertising, this is the precise language from our forms:

-Broker’s compensation and the sharing of compensation between brokers are fully negotiable and are not fixed, controlled, recommended, or suggested by law or any multiple listing service or association of REALTORS®.
+Broker’s compensation and offers of compensation to Buyer's Brokers are fully negotiable and are not fixed, controlled, recommended, or suggested by law or any multiple listing service or association of REALTORS®.

 If you have any further questions about the upcoming practices changes or anything regarding the NAR Settlement, please contact the NVAR Legal Hotline.